 The manager explained that it took two keys to open the box.
 One was the master key, and the other was the key given to the owner of whatever was going in the box.
 When it came time to open the box, both keys were required.
 We asked if the box could ever be opened with one key—either with the master alone or the guest’s key alone.
 The manager told us it always took two.

-If you could open the safe-deposit box with only the master key—which is what the jewel thieves had done—the box would not be “in good order.”
-And that meant the hotel wouldn’t be protected by the innkeeper’s statute and its $500 liability limit.
+If you could open the safe-deposit box with only the master key—which is what the jewel thieves had done—the box would not be “in good order.” and that meant the hotel wouldn’t be protected by the innkeeper’s statute and its $500 liability limit.

 Henry was going to win his case.